shivamverma789/quiz-backend-app/README.md

 - Set start and end times for quizzes
 - Participate in quizzes and view results
 - User authentication and registration
-- There are three status for the quiz :
+- There are four status for the quiz :
-    (active - currently active , finished - end date completed result not published , resultAvailable - results available after 5 min of endDate )
+    (inactive - the quiz is not started yet , active - currently active , finished - end date completed result not published , resultAvailable - results available after 5 min of endDate )

 ## Installation
 1. Clone the repository to your local machine.